Hyde Park, London: Transport

 Bayswater tube station, on the Circle and District lines, is also close to Queensway station and the north-west corner of the park.
 High Street Kensington tube station, on the Circle and District is very close to Kensington Palace located on the Southwest corner of Kensington Gardens.
 Paddington station, served by Bakerloo, Circle and District, and Hammersmith & City lines, is close to Lancaster Gate station and a short walk away from Hyde Park.

 Several main roads run around the perimeter of Hyde Park.
-Park Lane is part of the London Inner Ring Road and the London Congestion Charge zone boundary.
-The A4, a major road through West London, runs along the southeastern edge of the park, while the A5, a major road to Milton Keynes and the Midlands runs northwest from Marble Arch.
+Park Lane is part of the London Inner Ring Road and the London congestion charge zone boundary.
 Transport within the park for people lacking mobility and disabled visitors is provided free of charge by Liberty Drives, located at Triangle Carpark.

 Cycle Superhighway 3 (CS3) begins at Lancaster Gate, on the northern perimeter of Hyde Park.
 It is one of several TfL-coordinated cycle routes to cross the Park.
 CS3 also crosses Hyde Park Corner on its route towards Westminster and the City of London.
 The route opened in September 2018 and is signposted and cyclists are segregated from other road traffic on wide cycle tracks.